Skip to content

 1. Start with Zendesk Explore: Access it via the product tray under Analytics.

-2. Leverage Pre-built Dashboards: Your first stop should always be the comprehensive, pre-built dashboards for AI Agents, Copilot, Knowledge Base, and more.
+2. Leverage Pre-built Dashboards: Your first stop should always be the pre-built dashboards for AI Agents, Copilot, Knowledge Base, and more.
+These cover the most common reporting needs out of the box.

-4. Look to the Future with HyperARC: Zendesk's acquisition of HyperARC brings a "narrative-driven" AI analytics platform that goes beyond charts.
+4. HyperARC: Zendesk's acquisition of HyperARC brings a narrative-driven AI analytics layer that goes beyond charts.
 It uses generative AI to analyze your data, identify root causes, and explain why metrics are changing in plain language.
+(This feature is still being integrated into Zendesk's product — check Zendesk's product updates for current availability.)

-• Use Sandboxes for Zero-Risk Development: Before you roll out a complex new workflow, test it in a Sandbox.
-These are safe copies of your production environment.
-Use the Snapshots feature to capture your configuration, deploy it to the sandbox, make your changes, test rigorously, and then deploy the validated snapshot back to production.
-This is how elite teams innovate without breaking things.
+• Use Sandboxes for Zero-Risk Development: Before you roll out a complex new workflow, test it in a Sandbox (Enterprise plan only).
+These are copies of your production environment.
+Use the Snapshots feature to capture your configuration, deploy it to the sandbox, make your changes, test, and then deploy the validated snapshot back to production.

 • Create No-Code Custom Apps with App Builder: Need a unique UI element or to pull in data from an internal tool?
 Use Admin Center > App Builder.
 Describe what you want the app to do in plain English (e.g., "Show all attachments from past tickets for this customer"), and App Builder will generate the code.
 You can place it anywhere, like the ticket sidebar.

 • Migrate from Legacy Chat to Messaging: If you're still on Chat, it's time to upgrade.
-Messaging offers persistent, asynchronous conversations, better AI integration, automatic transcripts, and is the foundation for all of Zendesk's future innovation.
+Messaging offers persistent, asynchronous conversations, better AI integration, automatic transcripts, and is the foundation for Zendesk's ongoing product development.

 Frequently Asked Questions